mateffy/laravel-job-progress/README.md

 ### How does job cancelling work?

 Using the same state mechanism as the progress tracking, the job can also be marked as `cancelled`, which alone does not cancel the job.
-Instead, the job should define "safe checkpoints" where a cancellation check accurs and the job can be potentially stopped.
+Instead, you have to define "cancellation checkpoints" yourself, where a cancellation check accurs and the job can be potentially stopped.

 ### Why is there a need for the `handleWithProgress` method?
 Can't I just keep using the `handle` method?